Welcome to St. John’s Community Child Development Center (CCDC).

 St. John’s Community Child Development Center (CCDC) began in 1998 as a mission of St. John’s Lutheran Church.
 It is a nonprofit, state licensed, and nationally accredited (National Lutheran Schools Accreditation) school.

-St. John’s CCDC is the only multi-site, stand-alone child development center that is accredited through the NLSA.
+St. John’s CCDC is the only multi-site, stand-alone child development center that is accredited through the NLSA (see below).
 We are proud to have paved the way for a new form of accreditation.

 Our student population includes children 6 weeks to 12 years old.